- What are WooCommerce Forms?

 WooCommerce is a versatile and powerful plugin for turning your WordPress site into a dynamic eCommerce store.
 However, if you want to reduce shopping cart abandonment, increase conversions, and increase revenue, you must pay close attention to your WooCommerce checkout page.

-When you first install the plugin, it creates and assigns a checkout page to your WooCommerce store.
+When installing the plugin, it creates and assigns a checkout page to your WooCommerce store.
 You can find it in your admin dashboard by going to Pages → All Pages → Checkout.

 You may, however, need to rearrange the fields, hide some of them, or add custom fields.
 But, when you preview it on your site’s front end, you’ll notice that it’s pretty simple.

-You can edit this page in the same way that you would any other WordPress content.
-For example, you can change the page’s title and permalink, add a featured image, change the page attributes, and so on.
-You can also use the [woocommerce checkout] shortcode as pictured below:
+You can edit this page in the same way as any other WordPress content.
+For example, you can change the page’s title and permalink, add a featured image, change the page attributes, etc. You can also use the [woocommerce checkout] shortcode as pictured below:

 - Statement of Privacy Practices.